The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Methodology

 Gender can be a non-categorical, multi-faceted, and mutable identity for any individual; \citet{cao2020toward} enumerate some of these aspects in the context of text and NLP systems.
 In fictional stories, the reader is often presented with descriptions of a character's persona that they may map onto certain categories of human gender.
 Additionally, we are presented with what \citet{cao2020toward} term grammatical gender, by way of pronouns used to refer to the characters.
 While pronominal terms in English are continually evolving to represent more gender identities, and NLP models are evolving to be more inclusive, we choose here to group third-person protagonists into three categories: Male, Female, and Other.

-\paragraph{Identifying the protagonist:} Emulating \cite{Huang2021UncoveringIG}, we use the SpanBERT model from \citep{joshi2020spanbert} to resolve coreference.
+\paragraph{Identifying the protagonist:} Emulating \citet{Huang2021UncoveringIG}, we use the SpanBERT model from \citep{joshi2020spanbert} to resolve coreference.
 The model outputs a list of entity clusters, where each cluster contains terms -- pronominal, nominal, and named -- that co-refer to the same character entity.
 The biggest entity cluster (measured by the number of coreferent terms in the cluster) is designated the protagonist of the story.

-\paragraph{Identifying the point-of-view: } We then retrieve the pronominal mentions of the protagonist clusters and compare them to a predefined list of pronominal terms associated with each point-of-view category (the full set of terms is listed in Table \ref{tab:pov-pronouns} of the Appendix).
+\paragraph{Identifying the point-of-view: } We retrieve the pronominal mentions of the protagonist clusters and compare them to a predefined list of pronominal terms associated with each point-of-view category (the full set is in Table \ref{tab:pov-pronouns} of the Appendix).

 We first separate out stories in the first person (FP) and second person (SP) by identifying cases where the associated (FP and SP) pronouns account for more than half of all pronominal mentions of the protagonist.
 Stories that don't fall into the above two categories are considered to be in the third person (TP).
 Here, we label a story's protagonist as Male (TP-M) if their referent pronouns are exclusively in the set of Male-associated pronouns, and Female if they are exclusively referred to by Female-associated pronouns (TP-F).
 If the pronouns do not fit into either category, then the protagonist is categorized under a third group, labelled Other.
 We observed that this often results from mentions such as ``It", ``They", and ``Us", or from clusters containing pronominal terms from multiple pronominal categories.